CLICK ON YOUR BOOK OF CHOICE.

 We use the clam shovels we sell to dig both razor clams and bay clams.
 Our standard razor clam shovel is manufactured with a full length handle unavailable at retail outlets and an 11 inch blade offset at the proper angle to take advantage on the method recommended by ODFW to dig razor clams from the wet sand.
 The ingraved handle is for marketing purposes only.
 Refer to the book, Oregon's Razor Clams for a detailed illustration and accompanying photo array showing how to dig razor clam with the shovels we sell to dig razor clams successfully.

 Shown below, Our Clam Daddy custom made aluminum razor clam shovels is the big daddy of razor clam shovels.
-Built with an overall length of 57 inches and a 12 inch aluminum blade our Clam Daddy razor clam shovel is built to take advantage of the method recommended by ODFW to dig razor clams.
+Built with an overall length of 57 inches and a 12 inch aluminum blade our Clam Daddy razor clam shovel is built to take advantage of the method recommended by ODFW to dig razor clams in the wet sand of Clatsop Spit beaches.
 The Clam Daddy sells for $79.25.
 The additional 3 inches in length of the shovel blade is a game changer that will dig deeper and faster puting more razor clams in your clam bag.

 Our razor clam bag shown above is made using fine mesh with a draw string and button to keep your razor clams safe and secure.
 The 9 x 24 inch dimension is large enough to hold a limit of 15 largest razor clams.
 Click HERE to purchase the razor clam bag for $7.00 plus $2.30 shipping and handling for the first razor clam bag ordered only.
 Order a half a dozen and reduce the cost of shipping and hanling.